LoyolaChicagoBooks/introcs-csharp/rst/homework-gradecalculation.rst

 - Make some decisions.
 - Produce output.

-As we've mentioned in the early lectures, our focus is going to be on learning how to write computer programs that start with a Main() function and perhaps use other functions as needed to *get a particular job done*.
+As we've mentioned earlier in class, our focus is going to be on learning how to write computer programs that start with a Main() function and perhaps use other functions as needed to *get a particular job done*.
 Eventually, we will